 Best Places to Elope in Colorado

-Alright, so you’re here because you’re searching for the best places to elope in Colorado, and chances are you want your location to feel as adventurous as your relationship.
-I’m Sean, a native Coloradan who’s been photographing elopements across these mountains for years.
-I’ve built 450+ elopement days across this state.
+Alright, so you’re here because you’re searching for the best places to elope in Colorado.
+And if I had to guess, you don’t just want pretty views.
+You want a place that actually feels like your relationship when everything else is stripped away.
+I’m Sean, and I’ve been photographing elopements across these mountains for years.
+I’ve built 450+ elopement days across Colorado.
 My couples have stood in places most people have never heard of, and I know exactly which spots will make your jaw drop and which ones are secretly a nightmare.

 You’ve probably already scoured endless eloping in Colorado blogs drowning in the same recycled advice and stock photo energy.
 That stops here.
 I’m not just going to tell you what’s pretty.
 I’ll tell you what’s actually right for you, including the regions I’d steer you away from depending on what you’re after.